Reporting Fake Google Reviews in 2021

 Unfortunately, this has led to a massive increase in fake reviews.
 Phony, bogus, false, fake – call them what you like.
-The fact is that, with reviews on Google now so important to businesses, there's more and more shady behavior happening on the platform.
+The fact is there is more shady behavior on Google and with Google reviews than ever.

 However, there's some good news: Reporting fake Google reviews, in fact, couldn't be easier.
 Anyone can report what they believe to be a fake review by simply flagging it as inappropriate.

-With that said, successfully seeing fake reviews removed from various parts of Google's websites and apps can be another story.
+That said, successfully removing fake reviews from various parts of Google sites and apps is another story altogether.